algosup/2024-2025-project-1-fpga-team-8/documents/technical_specifications/technical_specifications.md

 - Medium logs are 3 tiles long
 - Long logs are 5 tiles long

-Logs are made of two and three sprites, `log_start` is the left-most sprite of a log. `log_end` is the right-most sprite of a log.
+Logs are made of two and three sprites, `log1` is the left-most sprite of a log. `log3` is the right-most sprite of a log.
-In the case of Medium and Long logs, the tiles in the middle of the log use the `log_middle` sprite.
+In the case of Medium and Long logs, the tiles in the middle of the log use the `log2` sprite.

-#### 4.6.3 - Table
+#### 4.6.4 - Table
 | Level 1       | Lane1      | Lane2     | Lane3      |
 | ------------- | ---------- | --------- | ---------- |
 | Speed         | 39,000,000 | 7,000,000 | 20,000,000 |